jjoshm/azubiheft-api/README.md

 # Azubiheft Web API Wrapper

-This library provides a Python wrapper for the azubiheft.com web API.
+This library provides a Python wrapper for azubiheft.com.
 With this library, developers can easily manage their Ausbildung (training) reports through a script, allowing for enhanced automation and better control over their Ausbildung documentation.

-> **Note**: This repository is a fork of [joshmuente/azubiheft-api](https://github.com/joshmuente/azubiheft-api).
-Credits to the original author.
+> 🚀 **Note**: This API wrapper is unofficial and independent of the official Azubiheft platform.
+This repository stands as a tribute to [joshmuente/azubiheft-api](https://github.com/joshmuente/azubiheft-api).
+Heartfelt thanks to the original creator.

 ## 📖 About Azubiheft